camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/03-javascript/20-lifecycle.html.md

 ## Implementing Custom Fields

 The following is a small usage example which combines some of the features explained so far.
-It uses custom javascript for implementing a custom interaction with a form field which does not use any `cam-variable-*` directives.
+It uses custom JavaScript to implement a custom interaction with a form field which does not use any `cam-variable-*` directives.

 It shows how custom scripting can be used for